McKnight Scholars Leadership Program

 About the Application Process:

 The McKnight Scholar Leadership Program begins with the selection of a diverse community of out-of-state students with a passion for service and extraordinary potential for influence.
-The 2022-2023 McKnight Scholars Leadership Program cohort (Class XII) has been filled.
-Applications for the 2023-2024 cohort will open on August 1.
+The 2023-2024 McKnight Scholars Leadership Program cohort (Class XII) has been filled.
+Applications for the 2024-2025 cohort are currently open and can be found by following the links below.

 Typically, approximately 35 students are chosen each year based on the following requirements: